AeroSports

 MAUI Android wrapper

-Next.js hosted UI
+Next.js hosted interface

 NFC wristband registration